gigleer/gigleer-web/src/pages/about/index.md

 ### Company Information

-Our company, Microgig AB who is building Gigleer, are now in the process of changing the company name to Gigleer AB.
+Our company, Microgig AB which builds Gigleer, is now in the process of changing the company name to Gigleer AB.

 **Microgig AB** (soon Gigleer AB)\
 Org.number - 559258-6282\